-Our existing Title IX office and reporting structure remains in place.
-What has changed is the way our Title IX office will handle different types of reports arising from sexual misconduct, as detailed in full throughout Section 2.
+Our existing Office of Nondiscrimination and Title IX and reporting structure remains in place.
+What has changed is the way our Office of Nondiscrimination and Title IX will handle different types of reports arising from sexual misconduct, as detailed in full throughout Section 2.

 General Rules of Application